 Capstone of the Year Award

 The Capstone of the Year Award recognizes the Certificate Program participant or team that has made the most significant progress through their Capstone Project in promoting the well-being of youth through multi-system approaches in their community.
 The recipient of this award can be any CJJR Fellow from any year.
-The winner of the award receives a personalized plaque and is awarded free tuition/travel for one individual to a CJJR event of their choosing.
+The winner of the award will receive a personalized plaque and free tuition and travel for two team members, designated by the team, to CJJR’s annual Janet Reno Forum.
 First distributed in March 2012, this award marks the beginning of an annual CJJR practice to honor and recognize the success, innovation, and tremendous work of CJJR Fellows via their Capstone Projects.

 After attending the 2017 Youth in Custody Certificate Program, the Bexar County, Texas team centered their Capstone Project on supporting youth in secure residential care to transition back into their communities.
 They focused their effort in a specific local facility, the Krier Center, building readiness for meaningful academic and employment opportunities for youth.
 In particular, the team created academic, vocational, technological, and life skills programs with support from the County Juvenile Probation Department, East Central Independent School District, County District Attorney’s Office, and other community-based partners.